AdobeDocs/marketo.en/help/sky/copy-labels-from-parent-to-child.md

 ---
-Title: copy-labels-from-parent-to-child
+title: copy-labels-from-parent-to-child
-Description: Copy Labels from Parent to Child
+description: Copy Labels from Parent to Child
 ---

 # Copy Labels from Parent to Child